-The Alibaba IPO, however, is a bit of a paradox: it is simultaneously one of the most anticipated and mysterious IPOs in the tech industry.
+The Alibaba IPO, however, has been a bit of a paradox: it's simultaneously been one of the most anticipated and most mysterious IPOs in the tech industry.

 That's because Ma, considered China's answer to tech icons like Steve Jobs or Bill Gates, has built a massive empire.
 Alibaba's various ventures have made it arguably the largest e-commerce company in the world.
 It dominates in China, where most of the 302 million people who shop online do so on an Alibaba site.
-And, Ma is ready to expand Alibaba's international reach.
+And Ma is ready to expand Alibaba's international reach.

 2. Amazon-eBay mashup.
 The company owns and operates a handful of e-commerce related businesses.
 Most notable are Taobao, a consumer-to-consumer marketplace similar to eBay; TMall, a shopping hub for brands, like Apple and Gap, to sell direct to customers; 1688.com, a wholesale site; Juhuasuan.com, a daily deals site; and Aliyun.com, a cloud computing service.

 3. The man in charge.
 Co-founder and Executive Chairman Jack Yun Ma, 49, is a former English teacher from Hangzhou, China, who owns 8.9 percent of the company.
 He became an Internet businessman after seeing the power of a fledgling Web while visiting the US in 1995.
-Ma, who started Alibaba in 1999 with 17 other people, was CEO of Alibaba until last year when he retired (See Alibaba's current CEO in tidbit No. 6).
+Ma, who started Alibaba in 1999 with 17 other people, was CEO of Alibaba until last year, when he retired (see Alibaba's current CEO in tidbit No. 6).
 The diminutive executive, who has been described as "elfen," has transcended his CEO status over the years and is seen as a spiritual leader to some of his employees.
 He has remained a central figure at Alibaba even after his retirement.
 Ma is married and has two children.